 Since 2013, Lizzie has continued this passion in the Bay Area.
 She provided counseling, education and support for sexual assault survivors as young as seven years old at the San Jose Rape Crisis Center.
 She worked as a Health Services Specialist at Planned Parenthood clinics in the Peninsula and East Bay and trained to be a Young Teen Specialist to serve the unique needs of young patients ages 13-15.

-Lizzie is currently a dual-degree graduate student at University of California, Berkeley, where she is completing a Masters of Public Policy and a Masters of Public Health.
-She is completing her summer internship at California Latinas for Reproductive Justice with the financial support of the Health Policy Advocacy Fellowship from UC Berkeley’s School of Public Health.
+Lizzie completed a Masters of Public Policy and a Masters of Public Health dual-degree University of California, Berkeley.
+During her program, she did a summer internship at California Latinas for Reproductive Justice with the financial support of the Health Policy Advocacy Fellowship from UC Berkeley’s School of Public Health.
 She is delighted to receive the 2018 Erin Aaberg Givans Memorial Scholarship and to honored to continue Ms. Givans’ legacy.

 Catherine Yount grew up in Rocklin, California and attended Whitney High School.
 After graduating in 2011, Catherine went to UCLA, where she completed a degree in Human Biology and Society in 2015.
 While studying at UCLA, Catherine had the opportunity to spend a semester studying at the University of Accra, in Ghana.
 During her time in Ghana, she completed an internship at a Special Education school and did research regarding disability infrastructure in Ghana.
 It was here that she gained a passion for working with children with disabilities.
 Catherine went on to work in a Special Education classroom and worked for Disability Services in Irvine, California while she pursued a Master’s in Public Health at UC Irvine.